Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 He got some on Saturday, going against what were largely backups for the Chargers, and he had 22 yards on eight carries, including a touchdown on a fourth-and-one play from the 3-yard line that put Seattle ahead 7-3, and also had three receptions for 15 yards.

 Whether that was enough to quiet the critics for a night was in the eye of the beholder.
-But there is no doubt that Penny will be on the roster week one
+But there is no doubt that Penny will be on the roster week one as was indicative of the fact that he did not play in the second half.

 Hard to tell about young receivers

-A big storyline heading into the game was which of the receivers might stand out in the absence of the injured David Moore and DK Metcalf.
+A big story line heading into the game was which of the receivers might stand out in the absence of the injured David Moore and DK Metcalf.

 The injuries — Moore may be out weeks of the regular season — means that the Seahawks are likely to be looking to continue to add to their receiving corps over the next week with the cutdown date looming next Saturday.